a.k.a Standing Coaster, Standups

 The Standup Coaster does exactly what it says on the tin.
 Riders are on their feet, standing as the ride goes through its course.
 Layouts tend to be mostly based on inversions, which are certainly an interesting experience in this position.
 However, the coaster type died out when Bolliger and Mabillard started producing their Floorless Coaster models in 1999 and parks began converting their B&M Standups to Floorless Coasters in 2015.

 In 1982, Togo put a roller coaster with a standing mechanism onto the track for the first time and ran with it.
 Replacing sit down trains, they proved that it was possible to have standing riders.
 They were popular for short period of time, featuring compact layouts and two riders per row trains.
-Only eight Togo Standups were manufactured, five of which are still operating.
+Only eight Togo Standups were manufactured, a handful of which are still operating.

 INTAMIN STANDUP COASTER